-- A. Definitions (N.J.A.C.
-6A:32-2.1) - 1.
-"Access" means the right to view, make notes, and/or reproduce a the student record. - 2.
-"Adult student" means a person student who is at least eighteen years of age, or is attending an institution of postsecondary education, or is an emancipated minor. - 3.
-"Mandated student records" means those student records that school districts have been directed to compile pursuant to by State statute, regulation, or authorized administrative directive. - 4.
-"Parent" means the natural or adoptive parent, the legal guardian, surrogate appointed according to N.J.A.C.
-6A:14-2.2 parent, or a person acting in place of a parent (such as a grandparent or stepparent with whom the student lives or a person legally responsible for the student's welfare) in accordance with N.J.A.C.
-6A:32-2.1.
+A. Definitions (N.J.A.C.
+6A:32-2.1)

+- 1. "Access" means the right to view, make notes, and/or reproduce a student record. - 2.
+"Adult student" means a person who is at least eighteen years of age, or is attending an institution of postsecondary education, or is an emancipated minor. - 3.
+"Mandated student records" means those student records that school districts compile pursuant to State statute, regulation, or authorized administrative directive. - 4.
+"Parent" means the natural or adoptive parent, legal guardian, surrogate appointed according to N.J.A.C.
+6A:14-2.2, or a person acting in place of a parent (such as a grandparent or stepparent with whom the student lives or a person legally responsible for the student's welfare).
 Unless parental rights have been terminated by a court of appropriate jurisdiction, the parent retains all rights under N.J.A.C.
 6A:32.
-"Parent" shall also include, for the purposes of N.J.A.C.
-6A:32, the adult student.
-In addition, a A foster parent may act as a parent under the provisions of N.J.A.C.
+In addition, a foster parent may act as a parent under the provisions of N.J.A.C.
 6A:32 if the parent's authority to make educational decisions on the student's behalf has been terminated by a court of appropriate jurisdiction. - 5.
-"Permitted student records" means records that the Board of Education has authorized, by resolution adopted at a regular public meeting, to be collected in order to promote the educational welfare of the students.
+"Permitted student records" means records that the Board of Education has authorized, by resolution adopted at a regular public meeting, to be collected to promote the educational welfare of students.

-- 6. "Student record" means information related to an individual student gathered within or outside the school district system and maintained within the school district system regardless of the physical form in which it is maintained.
-Essential in this definition is the idea that aAny information that is maintained for the purpose of second-party review is considered a student record.
-Therefore, information recorded by certified school personnel solely as a memory aid, and not for the use of a second party; is excluded from this definition. - 7.
-"Parent surrogate(s)" means an individual or individuals approved by the Board in accordance with N.J.A.C.
-6A:14-2.2 to act on behalf of a student whose parent(s) is not available to assure the student's educational rights. - 78.
-"Student information directory" means a publication of the district Board of Education that which includes the following information relating to a student.: It shall be used only by authorized school district personnel and for designated official use by judicial, law enforcement, and medical personnel and not for general public consumption.
+- 6. "Student record" means information related to an individual student gathered within or outside the school district and maintained within the school district regardless of the physical form in which it is maintained.
+Essential in this definition is the idea that any information that is maintained for the purpose of second-party review is considered a student record.
+Therefore, information recorded by certified school personnel solely as a memory aid and not for the use of a second party; is excluded from this definition. - 7.
+"Student information directory" means a publication of the district Board of Education that includes information relating to a student.
+It shall be used only by authorized school district personnel and for designated official use by judicial, law enforcement, and medical personnel and not for general public consumption.
 The information shall be the student's: name; grade level; date and place of birth; dates of attendance; major field of study; participation in officially recognized activities; weight and height relating to athletic team membership; degrees; awards; the most recent educational agency attended by the student; and other similar information. - B. General Considerations (N.J.A.C.
 6A:32-7.1) - 1.
 The Board of Education shall compile and maintain student records and regulate access, disclosure, or communication of information contained in educational records in a manner that assures the security of such records in accordance with the provisions of N.J.A.C.
-6A:32-7.1. et seq. - 24.
+6A:32-7.1. et seq. - 2.
 Student records shall contain only such information as is relevant to the education of the student and is objectively based on the personal observations or knowledge of the certified school personnel who originate(s) the record.